Jake Verity

-Jake Shaw Verity (born December 23, 1997) is an American football placekicker for the Tampa Bay Buccaneers of the National Football League (NFL).
+Jake Shaw Verity (born December 23, 1997) is an American former professional football placekicker.
 He played college football at East Carolina and was signed as an undrafted free agent by the Baltimore Ravens in 2021.

 Early life

 Verity attended Bremen High School in Georgia, where he was credited with a 63-yard field goal on a fair catch kick, the third-longest field goal in Georgia High School Association history.

 College career

 Verity attended East Carolina University and played for the East Carolina Pirates football team.
 At East Carolina, he was a two-time All-American Athletic Conference selection, a semi-finalist for the Lou Groza Award in 2019, an award given to the top placekicker in college football, and was East Carolina's all-time leading scorer by the time his collegiate career finished.

-Although he had one year of eligibility remaining, Verity opted to enter the 2021 NFL Draft.
+Although he had one year of eligibility remaining, Verity opted to enter the 2021 NFL draft.